 Each application and software presents risk and many web applications and APIs do not protect sensitive data adequately.
 This data can be anything from financial intelligence to healthcare information.
 A breach of these types of information can result in identity theft, credit card fraud, and exposure of confidential information all because a web application isn’t properly secured or patched on a consistent basis.

 As long as the IoT continues to expand, the number of threats will continue to increase.
 Being able to identify and understand the different types of threats and vulnerabilities associated with the internet of things can significantly reduce the risk of a data breach at your organization.
-Let’s explore the top IoT concerns:
+Let’s explore the top 8 IoT threats and risks:

 The lack of physical hardening has always been a concern for devices within the internet of things.
 Since most IoT devices are remotely deployed, there is no way to properly secure devices that are constantly exposed to the broader physical attack surface.
 Devices without a secure location and the inability for continual surveillance allow potential attackers to gain valuable information about their network’s capabilities which can assist in future remote attacks or gaining control over the device.
 For example, hackers can facilitate the removal of a memory card to read its contents and access private data and information that may allow them to access other systems.